ramosleandre/grape/docs/product-requirements-document.md

 **Acceptance Criteria:**
 1. After a graph is imported, the main panel of the workspace displays a graph visualization using the `react-force-graph` library.
-2. A new FastAPI endpoint `/graph/{graph_id}` is created to fetch the data of a specific graph from the database.
+2. A new FastAPI endpoint `GET /api/graphs/{graph_id}` is created to fetch the data of a specific graph from GraphDB by querying its named graph.
 3. The Next.js frontend calls this API endpoint to retrieve the graph data for the selected project.
 4. Nodes and links from the graph data are rendered correctly on the canvas.
 5. The user can interact with the graph by panning and zooming.